List of Acclaim Entertainment subsidiaries: Acclaim Studios Manchester

 Acclaim Studios Manchester was founded in Manchester as Software Creations, a sole trader company, by Richard Kay in 1985.
 The following year, the company was joined by Steve Ruddy, who began working on Commodore 64 conversions of games like Mystery of the Nile and Kinetik.
 Subsequently, further employees, including the Follin brothers and Mike Ager, followed after Ruddy and joined Software Creations.
 Successful titles produced or ported by Software Creations include Bubble Bobble (1987), Bionic Commando (1988), and Tin Star (1994).
 After developing ports of Ghouls 'n Ghosts and LED Storm in 1989, Software Creations moved into custom-built offices located within Manchester.
 The Pickford brothers, John and Ste, joined the company in 1990, producing Equinox and Plok.
 In 1994, Software Creations was acquired by BCE Multimedia and became part of Rage Software.

 On May 1, 2002, Acclaim announced that they had acquired Software Creations, which was renamed Acclaim Studios Manchester.
 At the time, Software Creations had approximately 70 employees.
 Acclaim Studios Manchester was closed as part of Acclaim Studios and all of its development facilities on August 27, 2004.
-Rod Cousens and Barry Jafrato, who served as chief executive officer and head of publishing, respectively, for Acclaim, announced in September 2004 that they were planning to create as new video game publisher, Exclaim, with the help of Europlay Capital Advisers.
+Rod Cousens and Barry Jafrato, who were chief executive officer and head of publishing, respectively, for Acclaim, announced in September 2004 that they were planning to create a new video game publisher, Exclaim, with the help of Europlay Capital Advisers.
 Exclaim was set to acquire and reinstantiate Acclaim's two UK studios, namely Manchester and Cheltenham, and re-employ their roughly 160.
 Exclaim's opening was expected on October 11, however, Cousen's ownership over the two studios was challenged by Acclaim's liquidator, Allan Mendelsohn, leaving the UK staff in a state of limbo.
 A successor to Acclaim Studios Manchester, SilverBack Studios, was founded by Jon Oldham in April 2005 and employed 15 former Acclaim Studios Manchester staff.